cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 ## 🤓 Contribute

-Contributions are always welcome!
-Create a PR to show your idea.
+Contributions are always welcome.
+Create a PR to show your idea!

 ## ⭐️ Support